talhavawda/student-lab-sectioning/ifs-solver/Readme.md

                 in this problem instance - we get a complete solution

 11. Minimal Perturbation Experimentation process
-    - Simulating students making changes to their registrations/enrollments, and resolving on updated input to get an updated solution and evaluating number of existing variables (course requests) whose assigned values (allocated sections) get changed
+    - Simulating students making changes to their registrations/enrollments (resulting in multiple parallel updated input instances), and resolving on (each) updated input to get an updated solution and evaluating number of existing variables (course requests) whose assigned values
+    (allocated sections) get changed

-    - Default functionality of my system: Everytime an updated input data XML file is generated by ModifiedInputProcessing.py based on the modified/updated
-    Students input, it replaces/overrides the previous input data XML file (as my solver code (Main.java) assumes that the name of input data
-    XML file is the same as that of the problem instance).
+    - Default functionality of my system: Everytime an updated input data XML file is generated by ModifiedInputProcessing.py based on the modified/updated Students input, it replaces/overrides the previous input data XML file (as my solver code (Main.java) assumes that the name of input data XML file is the same as that of the problem instance).
 So ModifiedInputProcessing.py makes the same assumption and the input data XML file that we obtained is the current one instead of the first input data XML file for this problem instance.
     If the user wants to obtain a completely new solution from scratch, they can rerun the InputProcessing.py script to obtain an input data XML file with all course requests being unassigned.
     **HOWEVER**, for my experimentation process, I will be using a different XML file name for the (first) updated input data XML file
     (suffixing 'updated-1' to the file name), so the initial input data XML file remains unchanged so that I can run multiple different experiments (multiple independent solver runs) on the same initial input and initial solution but with different modified Students input files (different Student changes -> different [but parallel] updated input data XML files to obtain different updated solutions)
+    **UPDATE**: I shall no longer be using the above default functionality of the system.
+Previous input data XML files will not be replaced/overridden, and each new updated input data XML shall have its own name, which shall be determined by its Modification Version Number (modVerNum).
+    See Issue #19 (https://github.com/talhavawda/student-lab-sectioning/issues/19) for more details.

     - Dealing with the Time Overlap conflicts in the 2020-Sem1-CAES-Wvl-no-extra-requests problem instance.
         - I created a modified/child instance (2020-Sem1-CAES-Wvl-no-conflicts) of this 2020-Sem1-CAES-Wvl-no-extra-requests problem instance